lowrycito/handbook/pages/study-manual-general-handbook-6-stake-leadership.md

   * Functioning patriarchs

 Members of the high priests quorum attend elders quorum meetings in their ward if they are not assigned elsewhere.
-See 29.3.5 for information about the stake high priests quorum meeting.

 _Elders Quorums._ The stake presidency has responsibility for elders quorums (see 8.3.3.1).